What is Intel’s thermal velocity boost? How does it work?

 Turbo boost modes 2.0 and 3.0 were the major boosting features available long before introducing and releasing a thermal velocity boost feature.
 These modes enhance the clock speed of either one or many cores of a multiple-core processor.

 The boosting feature available in Intel CPUs before the TVB technology was a turbo boost.
-It was compatible with relatively lower generation CPUs like Intel core i3, i5, i7, and Xeon series, unlike TVB, which is the latest line in boosting technology.
+It was compatible with relatively lower generation CPUs like Intel core i3, i5, i7, and Xeon series, unlike TVB, the latest line in boosting technology.

 This is the most common boosting feature found in Intel CPUs ever since its release in 2008.
 The turbo boost can increase the CPU’s base clock speed by up to 1 GHz step by step in small increments, providing additional processing power for handling demanding tasks and programs.